-If spending the day in a beautiful forest park shooting arrows at targets appeals, you will enjoy a trip to the International Archery Land in Saiki-ku, Hatsukaichi.
-The facility is open year-round, located in a small town just over an hour’s drive from Hiroshima city center.
+If spending the day in a beautiful forest park shooting arrows at targets appeals, you will enjoy a trip out of Hiroshima city to Archery Land in Saiki-ku, Hatsukaichi.

 On a recent visit, we enjoyed a sunny winter’s day at the facility which was in contrast to the summer’s rainy day of my first visit, but as long as you are prepared with good shoes and waterproofs it can be enjoyable in any weather.
 The staff are very welcoming and skilled at getting everyone set up with the right sized arrows and gear.
 They also do an introductory lesson, teaching the basics at the main target area before you head off into the forest course.

 It’s impressive that Archery Land is open almost every day of the year – so whether you want to get your Katniss on in the depths of winter shooting in the snow, or tramp through in rain gear on a soggy summer day, the facilities are open to you.
 The facilities can be busy on weekends, so it’s a good idea to make a reservation for groups.
-It is a popular facility for Archers from all over the Chugoku area and often visited by school club members.
+It is a popular facility for Archers, who may bring a compound bow case, from all over the Chugoku area and often visited by school club members.

 This is a very sustainable facility.
 This nature-based experience has very low-impact on the environment.
 Bring your thermos or water bottle to refill at the facility.
 They are also very supportive of a wide variety of people in the community.
 In fact, I discovered that when the staff attended an international archery event in Las Vegas in 2018, they also spent some time visiting schools for disabled children.
 They already have staff who speak English as well as a good English website.
 Additionally, they are working hard to improve their facilities and instruction to members of society with disabilities.
 Everyone should feel very welcomed here.